 The offers I mentioned above are ones I use on a semi-regular basis.
 When writing this article, I was shocked at how many things AAA membership provides that I didn’t know about.
 Besides travel-related discounts, they offer insurance, banking, home loans, car purchase programs and other services.
 AAA also has a shopping portal where you can earn AAA Dollars that can be applied to your AAA membership renewal (I’d rather just get cashback, thank you).

-If you have an AAA membership, what’s your favorite perk from having the card?
+If you have an AAA membership, what’s your favorite perk of having the card?
 Let us know.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.